ethano0712/Gen711-Final-Project-/README.md

 My Project

 I do drug addiction research at UNH.
 In these investigations we often use animal models such as rats to measure behavioral economic demand and quantify addictive propensity.
 Our current study is attempting to identify individuals susceptable to alcohol abuse.
 My project will involve gathering fastq files from rats bred with higher and lower alchohl prefernce.
 I will examine the interaction of genes previously associated with addiction, alcohol abuse, and reinstatement both within and against preference groups.

+Status Updates
+- The work is well on its way, seeing as I am working alone much of the work I am doing locally on my own device.
+This means not much will be uploaded to github until the results and data is ready.